serenity4/GeometryExperiments.jl/draft.md

 - Transforms:
   - are composable.
   - are explicit (no hidden transform within objects).
   - may be merged arbitrarily: that needs yet to be implemented.
-You may use matrices to compose transforms in theory, however it is not straightforward.
+In theory, it is possible to use matrices to compose transforms of different kinds, however it is not that straightforward.
 To include translations you may need to work with homogeneous coordinates ((n+1) x (n+1) matrices in n-D).
-Geometric algebra can help with a more sparse representation (its transform objects are smaller than dense matrices), but no Julia library currently exist that is production ready.
+In the future geometric algebra could help with a more sparse representation (its transform objects are smaller than dense matrices).

 Cons:
 - Increased verbosity for some uses.
 For example, the current `Meshes.Box` must explicitly be a `Translated{Box}`.
 Type aliases may help if, for some primitives, their transformed version is often used.